Robertfarb/whiteboarding-curriculum/application-materials/linkedin/linkedin.md

 SAMPLE 1

-<i>"I'm a curious puzzle-solver who enjoys poring over server logs and error messages.
+<i>"I'm a curious puzzle-solver who enjoys pouring over server logs and error messages.
 I have a passion for software that sews together the desktop and mobile experiences.
 I'm an enthusiastic teammate and a patient communicator.
 I have a near-compulsive desire to explore the unfamiliar.
 My favorite languages are Ruby, JavaScript, and Korean.”</i>

 SAMPLE 2